tsgates/arch-wiki-markdown/wiki/X_resources.md

 > Display tput escape codes

-Replace 'tput op' with whatever tput you want to trace. op is the default foreground and background color.
+Replace tput op with whatever tput you want to trace. op is the default foreground and background color.

     $ ( strace -s5000 -e write tput op 2>&2 2>&1 ) | tee -a /dev/stderr | grep -o '"[^"]*"'